 Eggs spend 28 days developing inside their mother’s body and 10 days outside.
 The babies (often called puggles) are born with teeth, which drop out as they mature.

 The mother produces milk, but she doesn’t have teats or nipples.
 Instead puggles lick or nibble on her skin to drink, gaining nutrients and probably an immune system.
-Living in mud, platypuses are born with no immune system, making them worse off than human babies which have immature immune systems at birth and rely on colostrum to boost their protection.
+Living in mud, platypuses are born with no immune system, making them worse off than human need a research paper written at birth and rely on colostrum to boost their protection.

 Since the platypus genome was sequenced in 2008, we know a bit about these strange sex chromosomes.
 We know that they are more similar to birds than mammals, suggesting that our own mammal-like reptile ancestors might have had sex chromosomes like the birds of today.
 But there’s one big difference that makes the platypus unique.